 Mains supply.
-The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
-The sanitary fittings comprise a three piece suite within the bathroom.
+Plumbing, where seen, is of copper supply pipes and PVC waste pipes.
+Sanitary fittings comprise a three piece suite within the shower room and a two piece suite within the WC compartment.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.